 The main aim of the Brevan Howard Centre’s research agenda will be to analyse the market and other failures that appear to be so prevalent in the financial system and make suggestions for improvements.

 Understanding systemic risk will be at the heart of these efforts.
 The regulatory structure in place before the crisis failed because it was based on an incorrect premise.
 This was that if individual banks and other institutions and investors were prevented from taking excessive risks, there would be no build-up of risk in the financial system and financial crises would be prevented.
 This proved to be incorrect because of systemic risk.

 Currently, systemic risk is not well understood at all.
 One possible categorisation involves five elements.
-These are (i) panics; (ii) crises caused by drops in asset prices; (iii) contagion; (iv) deficiencies in the financial architecture; and (v) foreign exchange mismatches.
+These are:

 There remains much work to be done in many other areas too.
-For example, the roles of the central bank in liquidity provision, and the creation of asset price bubbles through low interest rates and quantitative easing need to be extensively researched.
-Civil and criminal penalties on banks and other corporations and their managers that engage in illegal behavior would seem to have an important role to play but little research on the optimal level of damages and fines has been done.
+For example, the role of the central bank in liquidity provision, and the creation of asset price bubbles through low-interest rates and quantitative easing need to be extensively researched.
+Civil and criminal penalties on banks and other corporations and their managers that engage in illegal behaviour would seem to have an important role to play but little research on the optimal level of damages and fines has been done.
 All in all, we will have plenty to do.